trashbirdecology/luisdva.github.io/_posts/2015-11-22-Research-effort-in-new-species-of-mammals.md

 ---
 layout: post
 title: Research patterns in new species of mammals
-excerpt: "summary and visualization of research effort towards recently described species of terrestrial mammals.
+excerpt: "Summary and visualization of research effort towards recently described species of terrestrial mammals.
 Inlcudes R code and data."
 tags:
   - discovery
   - olinguito